Two thirds of low interest emergency SBA loans denied

 SBA emergency loans are often initiated or offered very soon after an emergency hits.
 In Massachusetts, for example, the SBA has announced that loans of up to $200,000 are available to homeowners to rebuild after floods.
 Businesses will be able to take out loans of up to $2 million, with interest rates as low as 2.75 percent.
-However, in Louisiana as many as 70 percent of SBA loan applications are being denied until BP pays out damage payments.
+However, in Louisiana as many as 70 percent of SBA loa forms are being denied until BP pays out damage payments.
 In Tennessee, about 66 percent of flood emergency loans are being denied.

 Appealing loan denial decisions

 The incredibly high rate of denials for emergency victims who need a loan is causing a lot of frustration among disaster victims.
 SBA loan programs are intended to help, but they cannot help if most people cannot access the credit.
-The SBA does have an appeal process that allows applicants to provide new information, show proof of altered circumstances or correct information in the original applications.
+The SBA does have an appeal process that allows consumers to provide new information, show proof of altered circumstances or correct information in the original applications.
 In the end, though, these loans usually end up going to individuals who show proof they can repay them — and that can be very tough to show after a disaster and in the tough economy.